AimanOSOS/osos-bawabah-ai/README.md

 ## Configuration

 The application uses environment variables for configuration.
-See `env.example` for all available options:
+See `.env.example` for all available options:

 - `TTS_MODEL_NAME`: Model to use for TTS (default: "openbmb/VoxCPM-0.5B")
 - `DEFAULT_INFERENCE_TIMESTEPS`: Number of inference steps (default: 10)